usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for malicious code detection and eradication.

 Policies and procedures provide the details necessary to implement management and operational controls for malicious code detection and eradication.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**